“You’ll have to drag me back to India kicking and screaming.”

 I want them to see Varanasi, the snows of the Himalayas ( to see where their great-grandmother, other side, grew up), the Taj Mahal and the giving and service at the Golden Temple.
 They’ve asked to see wild tigers, sadhus, the Dalai Lama’s residence, forts in Rajasthan, Indian rhino and the cranes at Khichan.
 They know about all these things and places because I find documentaries, You Tube videos, books and poems, to inspire them, educate them and get them thirsting to see them with their own eyes.
 It’s part of my job description as educator and worldschooling facilitator.

 I haven’t yet told my fabulous son that on this trip we’re going semi-unplugged.
-Now we have our base established in Romania, we can cut our usual 3 laptops, 3 cameras, 3 Kindles, 1 video camera, 2 hard drives and a 3DS down to a load far easier to carry.
+Now we have our base established in Romania, we can cut our usual travel essentials down to a load far easier to carry.
 He won’t be happy.
 But, like India, I think it’s good for him.

 Advice For When Kids Don’t Want to Travel